PyAr/fades/README.rst

 --------------------------------

-One nice benefit of *fades* is that every time dependencies change in your project, you actually get to use a new virtualenv automatically.
+One nice benefit of *fades* is that every time dependencies change in your project, you actually get to use a new virtual environment automatically.

 If you don't pin the dependencies in your requirements file, this has another nice side effect: everytime you use them in a new environment (or